 Put In More Effort

 LinkedIn featured a story written by one of their new hires who transferred from the consumer goods to the technology industry.
-You can also imagine that landing a job with a company such as LinkedIn meant there were a lot of competition.
+You can also imagine that landing a job with a company such as LinkedIn meant there was a lot of competition.
 So how did this job seeker do it?

 How did she break into a new industry and land a job with the employer of her dream?
 Here is the story on LinkedIn:

-In case you didn’t take time to read the whole story, let me highlight the key take-aways for you.
+In case you didn’t take time to read the whole story, let me highlight the key takeaways for you.

 1. Figure out what you really want